 GEORGIA INSURANCE AND SAFETY FIRE COMMISSIONER

-Commissioner, Hudgens is also the Safety Fire Commissioner and Industrial Loan Commissioner.
+Jim Beck was elected as Georgia’s Insurance Commissioner in 2018.
+In addition to being Insurance Commissioner, Beck is also the Safety Fire Commissioner and Industrial Loan Commissioner.
 His duties include regulating approximately 1,600 insurance companies, licensing 137,000 insurance agents, and regulating over 1,000 industrial loan offices.
-As Safety Fire Commissioner, Hudgens appoints the State Fire Marshal, oversees the state arson unit, regulates explosive and hazardous materials, and is responsible for the inspection of public buildings for compliance with the state fire code.
+As Safety Fire Commissioner, Beck appoints the State Fire Marshal, oversees the state arson unit, regulates explosive and hazardous materials, and is responsible for the inspection of public buildings for compliance with the state fire code.

 Commissioner Beck and his wife Lucy reside in Carrollton, Georgia; they have one son, Jimmy Beck, Jr. Commissioner Beck graduated from the University of West Georgia with a Bachelor of Arts degree in Marketing.
 His insurance experience is comprehensive and multi-faceted.
 Commissioner Beck's background includes working in an independent insurance agency, as well as, serving for twelve years in the area of public affairs for a Fortune 150 property and casualty insurance company.
 During his public service, he served as Deputy Insurance and Safety Fire Commissioner for the State of Georgia and most recently, Chief of Staff for Insurance Commissioner Ralph T. Hudgens.
 Most recently, he led an operation that provides property insurance to those who are locked out of the open market.